Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/Windows/Interactivity/AutoCompletion.md

 ### UseAutoCompletionService

-Gets or sets a value indicating whether this behavior should use the auto completion service to filter the items source.If this value is set to`false` , it will show the ItemsSource as auto completion source without filtering.The default value is`true`.
+Gets or sets a value indicating whether this behavior should use the auto completion service to filter the items source.
+If this value is set to`false`, it will show the ItemsSource as auto completion source without filtering.
+The default value is`true`.